How Ernst & Young staffs its enterprise search program

 WWGD?
 (What would Google do?)

 At Ernst & Young we have had an enterprise search engine since 1999.
 The scope of that search was focused for much of that time on just the Knowledge content.
 This gave us a defined scope and a clear set of guidelines for the content of search.
-If you would like to use a new search engine for your business then you may want to consider seo kansas city.

 When we discussed search with our users, we heard a very different set of expectations from search.
 They expected an “enterprise Google” which would search all content within the firm, returning only the content relevant to them.
 Meeting this much broader expectation is a significantly harder task, with a less focused scope and a very broad set of content.